shohiebsense/shohiebsense.github.io/_pages/home.md

 ### Skills And Abilities

 #### Luck; `S-Rank`
-A lifetime blessing that transcends across every dimension to break through natural limitations, also enable one's endeavor be well-executed or mitigates the failure into favorable outcomes.
+A lifetime blessing that transcends across every dimension to break through natural limitations, also enable one's endeavor to be well-executed or mitigates the failure into favorable outcomes.

 #### Prayer and Wish; `S-Rank`
 Enhances one's preparation to increase optimism in mind, also seamless rate on execution towards objective that has been set beforehand.